Dynatrace/demo-opentelemetry-patterns/docs/scenario5.md

 ## Verify Debug Data in Collector Output

-View the collector terminal window and verify that the `timestamp` and `observed timestamp` fields are now correctly set to the current time and date:
+View the collector terminal window and verify that the `SeverityText` and `SeverityNumber` fields are now correctly set.

 ```
 ...
-SeverityText: INFO
+SeverityText: ERROR
-SeverityNumber: Info(9)
+SeverityNumber: Error(17)
-Body: Str(My fourth dummy log line...)
+Body: Str(My fifth dummy log line.
+Please investigate - something is broken.)
 ...
 ```